• Skip to main content

 Instructions

-• Flip it after a min and apply desi ghee on both sides.
+• Flip it after a minute when it is golden brown, and apply oil on both sides.
 Use a flat spatula to press it so that it becomes crispy.
+Takes about 3-4 min on a slow flame.

 Notes

-• Use a large spatula for pressing the parathas gently.
+• Use a large spatula to press the parathas gently.

 Nutrition Facts